lbl-srg/obc/specification/source/useCases.rst

 Secondary Actors
 ---------------------------  ---------------------------------------------------
 Trigger                      Need to select or improve a control sequence for a
-                             building or system
+                             building or system.
 ---------------------------  ---------------------------------------------------
 **Main Flow**                **Action**
 ---------------------------  ---------------------------------------------------
 1                            User loads the building/system model for the project
-                             or uses design information to configure a model template
+                             or uses design information to configure a model template.
 ---------------------------  ---------------------------------------------------
 2                            User selects and loads weather data and operation
                              schedules.
 ---------------------------  ---------------------------------------------------
 3                            User configures control sequence with project-specific
-                             information, e.g. number of terminal units on an air loop, and connects to building/system modeL
+                             information, e.g. number of terminal units on an air loop, and connects to building/system modeL.
 ---------------------------  ---------------------------------------------------
 4                            User selects short periods for initial testing and
-                             performs predefined tests to verify basic functionality (equivalent ot commissioning).
+                             performs predefined tests to verify basic functionality, similar to commissioning.
 ---------------------------  ---------------------------------------------------
 5                            User initiates simulation of building/system
                              controlled performance over full reference year or